Bakery-style chocolate muffins loaded with chocolate pieces.

 - 150 grams (1 cup) milk or dark chocolate pieces

-- Preheat your oven to 200 C (400 F).
+- Preheat oven to 200 C (390 F) standard / 180 C (350 F) fan-forced.
 Grease a 12-hole muffin pan well with butter.
 In a large mixing bowl, sift flour, baking powder, baking soda and cocoa powders.
 Add sugars and mix together with a wooden spoon.